Raymw1/Birthdays50/README.md

 ### Prerequisites
 - Make sure you have Python3 installed and **you use it to run this program**.
 #### [ ] Install Flask in your machine
 Furthermore, you have to make sure you have Flask installed.
-If not you can use pip or your favourite package manager to install it.
+If not you can use pip or your favorite package manager to install it.
 ```
 pip install flask
 ```